klaeufer/klaeufer.github.io/_pages/repositories.md

 layout: page
 permalink: /repositories/
 title: Repositories
-description: Selected GitHub repositories, mostly for courses I teach. # Edit the `_data/repositories.yml` and change the `github_users` and `github_repos` lists to include your own GitHub profile and repositories.
+description: Selected GitHub repositories, mostly for current research projects and courses I teach. # Edit the `_data/repositories.yml` and change the `github_users` and `github_repos` lists to include your own GitHub profile and repositories.
 nav: true
 nav_order: 4
 ---